Truth & Science

 • Overnight parking: Fairly level, clean (minimal mud, sand and loose dirt), fairly quiet.
 I do not need any hookups, just a parking spot.

-• Willing to pay $15/day for high roof shop for about three months to build out new campervan.
+• Willing to pay up to $15/day for high roof shop for about three months to build out new campervan.

 FAQs